Master of Arts in Teaching (M.A.T.), Adolescent Education 7–12 (Initial/Professional)

-Prerequisite Foundations for Master of Arts in Teaching Program (Initial Certification)
+Prerequisite Foundations for Master of Arts in Teaching Program (Initial/Professional Certification)

 The Master of Arts in Teaching program is available face-to-face, hybrid, and completely online.
 Candidates must have a bachelor’s degree from an accredited college or university with a major or its equivalent (minimum of 30-credit concentration) in one of the following areas: